emsif84/emsif84.github.io/index.md

-# Welcome to my Portfolio Page!
+# Welcome!
+My name ist Florian.
 I have an educational background in economic psychology, currently working in data management and motivated to dive deeper into data analytics and data science

+&nbsp;

 # Technical Skills
 **SQL, Excel, Python, PowerBI, Snowflake**

-&nbsp;

 # Data Positions
 * Dec, 2021 - today: Data Management in the telecommunication industry
 * November, 2018 - May, 2019: Junior Social Scientist in Energy Research

-&nbsp;

 # Internships
 * June, 2018 - October, 2018: Social Science in Energy Research
 * April, 2017 - May, 2018: Social Science and thesis in Energy Research

-&nbsp;

 # Working Experience
 ## Projects in my current position